Skip to main content

 Research Abroad Experience: London, England (Winter-Spring 2024)

 Onyeka Chukwudozie is a PhD student in Biological Sciences whose research centers on developing long-lasting neutralizing antibodies that are cross-reactive against multiple lineages of Lassa virus.
-In Winter 2024, he will travel to London for six months, where he will characterize the human B cell response to the LASV vaccination using novel, conformation-specific antigens at the Human Immunology Lab at the International AIDS Vaccine Initiative (IAVI) and Imperial College London.
+As a Merkin Graduate Fellow, he will characterize the human B cell response to the LASV vaccination using novel, conformation-specific antigens at the Human Immunology Lab at the International AIDS Vaccine Initiative (IAVI) and Imperial College London.
 Onyeka aims for his research to inform the design of next-generation vaccines that more effectively protect against the development of Lassa Fever.

 Read the story behind Onyeka's international research pursuits here.